 Purchase of stamps to use to mail items to notify stakeholders of events, move CUM files and more.

+Amount(s) Source(s)

-General Fund 4000-4999: Books And Supplies Stamps purchased to use for stakeholder communications.
+92.00 General Fund 4000-4999: Books And Supplies Stamps purchased to use for stakeholder communications.

+COMMUNICATIONS.

 Supplies purchased for use in the classroom and office to improve safety, Communications and more.